Tax Audit Attorney Near Me: How to Find Help for State and IRS Audits

 The IRS audit representation fees vary depending on the situation.
 They can vary depending on the cost of legal services in your area.
 The average audit defense case costs between $3,500 and $10,000.
 However, costs can be lower in simple cases and higher in complex cases.

-An IRS audit lawyer lifts the stress of dealing with the IRS or your state tax agency off your shoulders.
+A tax lawyer lifts the stress of dealing with state or IRS agents off your shoulders.
 They also leverage their knowledge and expertise to get you the most savings possible.
 They can also help defend you if you are accused of fraud or evasion.

 How to Choose an IRS Tax Audit Attorney